Here are all the winners from the 2024 Grammys – rolling list

 Andy Akiho – ‘Akiho: Cylinders’

-Yuja Wang; Teddy Abrams, conductor (Louisville Orchestra) – ‘The American Project’
+Yuja Wang; Teddy Abrams, conductor (Louisville Orchestra) – ‘The American Project’ – winner

 Seth Parker Woods – ‘Difficult Grace’